An Information-Geometric Approach to Artificial Curiosity: Conclusion

 \section{Conclusion}

-Information rewards---being the only intrinsic rewards that remain invariant under agent–environment interactions and under congruent Markov morphisms---specialize artificial curiosity to concave functions of the reciprocal occupancy.
+Information rewards---being the only intrinsic rewards that are information monotonic and invariant under agent-environment interactions---specialize artificial curiosity to strictly concave functions of the reciprocal occupancy.
 This invariance ensures that such rewards depend solely on the agent’s information about the environment, independent of any particular representation.
-In the special case of $\alpha$‑information, artificial curiosity attains a fully principled exploration–exploitation trade-off: its optima lie along the ($\alpha+2$)‑geodesic $\beta$‑interpolation on the occupancy manifold.
-Notably, the empirically successful count‑based ($\alpha=0$) and maximum entropy ($\alpha=–1$) exploration coincide with special values of the Amari–Čencov tensor's constant $\alpha$, highlighting how the curvature of the occupancy manifold governs effective exploration strategies.
+In the special case of $\alpha$‑information, artificial curiosity uniquely attains a principled exploration-exploitation trade-off: its optima lie along the ($\alpha+2$)‑geodesic $\beta$‑interpolation on the occupancy manifold.
+Notably, the empirically successful count‑based ($\alpha=0$) and maximum entropy ($\alpha=-1$) exploration coincide with special values of the Amari-Čencov tensor's constant $\alpha$, highlighting how the curvature of the occupancy manifold governs effective exploration strategies.
+Furthermore, $\alpha=0$ and $\alpha=-1$ also suggest a broader interpretation within biological reinforcement learning, in which novelty and surprise can be understood as different points on a common $\alpha$-information spectrum (see Appendix ~\ref{appendix:novelty}).
 Our findings unify foundational exploration approaches in a principled formalism and significantly constrain the design of intrinsic rewards for practical exploration in general state spaces.